AusDTO/dta-website/pages/what-we-do/policies-and-programs/ict-entry.md

 - Commonwealth Director of Public Prosecutions (Sydney and Melbourne)
 - Department of Agriculture (Canberra)
 - Department of Defence - Australian Signals Directorate (Canberra)
-- Department of Human Services (Canberra and Adelaide)
+- Department of Human Services (Canberra)
 - Department of Immigration and Border Protection (Canberra)
 - Australian Federal Police (Canberra)